 Average daily demand ("ADD") is the total annual quantity of water delivered to the system divided by the number of days in the year.
-Based on Table 2.1.2 the best conservative value for present ADD is 58.6 mgd which is about a 3.5% decrease from the amount reported in the 2006 Water Comprehensive Plan.
+Based on Table 2.1.2 the running average of the ADD is 59.0 mgd which is a 2.8% decrease from the amount reported in the 2006 Comprehensive Water System Plan.
+The average value from 2007 to 2014 is used to represent the ADD by normalizing annual fluxuations seen in the Table 2.1.2 values.
 The reason for the reduction is as addressed below in "Non-Revenue Water" and conservation measures addressed in Chapter 4.